 Memberships track the collection of dues from members of an organization and contain start and end dates for determining a member's status with the organization.

-Store Purchases & Shopping Carts v1 only
+Store Purchases & Shopping Carts

 The store is NeonCRM's ecommerce module and allows organizations to sell physical and virtual products that include shipping and tax.